khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Kinesis Data Streams cannot directly write the output to Amazon S3.
 Unlike Amazon Kinesis Data Firehose, KDS does not offer a ready-made integration via an intermediary AWS Lambda function to reliably dump data into Amazon S3

-- Ingest real-time data or streaming data at large scales.
-- KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources.
-- The data collected is available in milliseconds, enabling real-time analytics.
-- KDS provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.

-- Only Cloudwatch and S3 buck could ingest data(not AWS CloudTrail)
+- Only Cloudwatch and S3 bucket could ingest data(not AWS CloudTrail)

 ## Firehose
 - the easiest way to **load streaming data** into